 Which is the right membrane to use on your driveway?

 Along with your driveway drainage, you have got to also pick the correct membrane.
 A geotextile membrane is a separator fabric used on most civil engineering projects.
 Most commonly (depending on the driveway surface; for example, tarmac, asphalt, block paving or patio surfaces), you will usually need a black woven geotextile membrane.
 This is the best geotextile to accompany your driveway primarily because it is designed to prevent the loss of construction aggregates into the underlying soil as well as having a high tensile strength.
 Furthermore, its CBR properties offer a solid base of protection.
 Being a lightweight separator, black woven membrane can help reduce the carbon footprint on a job.
 This makes it an efficient and cost effective option.
+The membrane will help to stop the aggregates from mixing underground and therefore leading to pitting and sinking of the ground which could then hold pooling water.

-Should you be installing a pebble driveway or if it’s a large paved driveway with extra drainage requirements, then you may need to opt for a non woven membrane such as the Terram T1000, as this is a drainage membrane and will help the water pass through into the ground and aid in the removal of surface water.
+However should you be installing a pebble driveway or if it’s a large paved driveway with extra drainage requirements, then you may need to opt for a non woven membrane such as the Terram T1000, as this is a drainage membrane and will help the water pass through into the ground and aid in the removal of surface water.

 Installing a drainage channel